Upper School Academics

 Advanced Chemistry – Organic Chemistry (Honors)

 Organic molecules are the building blocks of all life on Earth, and the carbon atom is central to the formation of this class of molecules.
-The importance of chemistry in biological systems is the focus of the course.
-Students investigate the chemistry of key functional groups including alcohols, carboxylic acids, amines and ethers and their role in the behavior of three primary macromolecules: carbohydrates, fats, and proteins.
-There is be a strong emphasis on laboratory work and students engage in experiments including the oxidation of Vitamin C, organic extraction of caffeine from tea, and the hydrogenation of unsaturated fatty acids.
+The course focuses on the importance of chemistry in biological systems.
+Students investigate the chemistry of key functional groups, including alcohols, carboxylic acids, amines and ethers, and their role in the behavior of three primary macromolecules: carbohydrates, fats, and proteins.
+There is a strong emphasis on laboratory work, and students engage in experiments including the oxidation of Vitamin C, organic extraction of Caffeine from tea, and the hydrogenation of unsaturated fatty acids.

 Your saved courses